HYDROTHERMAL VENTS

 Bathymodiolus mussel from the Mid-Atlantic Ridge (provided by Cindy Van Dover).
 These have bacterial symbionts in their gills.
 Rimicaris shrimp from the Mid-Atlantic Ridge (provided by Cindy Van Dover).
 These unique animals swim in and out of hot vents, have no eyestalks, but have unique eyepatches on their backs.
 Dr. Van Dover hypothesizes that these sense faint light (either infrared or from chemiluminescent reactions) from the vents.

-The most "famous" animals of the hydrothermal vents are the giant Riftia tubeworms (vestimentiferans; Siboginid family of polychaetes).
+The most "famous" animals of the hydrothermal vents are the giant Riftia tubeworms (vestimentiferans; Siboglinid family of polychaetes).
 They are up to 2 m (6 feet) long!
 They have no guts, and live off their symbionts (see SEEP TUBEWORM for more on this process).

 For better pictures and a video, see U. Delaware Tubeworm site and Peter Batson's photos below.